How To Treat White Spots on Fiddle Leaf Fig (An Easy Guide)

 Environmental stress can cause the plant to lose water faster than usual.

-Make sure the plant is getting enough water by checking the potting soil regularly.
+Ensure the plant gets enough water by checking the potting soil regularly.

 The soil should be moist but not soggy.